bassdman/modulerizr/README.ownplugin.md

 })
 ```

-When we execut it, we will already have a log "Starwars plugin is executed".
+When we execute it, we will already have a log "Starwars plugin is executed".
 Yippeeee :)

 #### Extend some hooks
 Webpack uses hooks to modify the webpack context.
 There are default webpack-hooks that can be used, with modulerizr you have some extra hooks.
 Look up here for the [standard-webpack-hooks](https://webpack.js.org/api/compiler-hooks/).